jdoiro3/mkdocs-multirepo-plugin/README.md

 │     index.md
 ```

+> Note:
-> Note: If using the nav *!import* statement, make sure the nav paths reflect the new directory structure, which doesn't include *docs* directories.
+> - If using the nav *!import* statement, make sure the nav paths reflect the new directory structure, which doesn't include *docs* directories.
+> - *edit_urls* will still map to underlying markdown file based on the actual directory structure in the remote's repository.

 ## Use in CI/CD